By Marla B. Matthews

 HB1523 requires the school board of each school district to adopt a written policy prohibiting bullying, harassment, intimidation and cyberbullying.
 Because of the way the bill is drafted, school districts will have to look at the issue of bullying broadly when developing their policies.
 HB1523 defines “bullying, harassment or intimidation” to include any act which is intended to:

 “Cyberbullying” includes any of the above actions when such actions are undertaken through the use of electronic devices, including cell phones, email, text messaging and websites.
 The cyberbullying definition could include Facebook bullying incidents similar to those that have been in the news recently.
+It is also important to encourage children to take action themselves in the fight against this crime, for example they could save the offensive instagram stories of others so that they could be used as evidence in cases against them.
+Team this with a proactive policy from the school and there will be a much better chance of being able to stamp out this harmful behaviour.
 Importantly, bullying, harassment, intimidation or cyberbullying may include a single incident as well as a pattern of conduct.
 Under HB1523, bullying activities may take place on school grounds, at a school-sponsored event or outside of school if the conduct that occurs outside of school substantially disrupts orderly school operations.

 The Bullying Bill sets forth a number of components that must be included in the school district’s written policy.
 For example, the policy must include a procedure for reporting cases of bullying, harassment, intimidation or cyberbullying.
 The policy must also include procedures for the investigation of reports.
 Investigations of bullying, harassment, intimidation or cyberbullying must be initiated within five school days of a reported incident.
 In addition, the policy must detail how the district will respond to substantiated incidents of bullying, harassment, intimidation or cyberbullying.
 The policy should explain when discipline will be imposed, as well as when and how assistance will be offered to the victim or perpetrator.